istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24.1/index.md

 - **Fixed** an issue where `istioctl install` was not working as expected on Windows.

-- **Fixed** an issue where merging `Duration` with an `Envoyfilter` can lead to all listeners associated attributes unexpectedly became modified because all of the listeners shared the same pointer typed `listener_filters_timeout`.
+- **Fixed** an issue where merging `Duration` with an `EnvoyFilter` can lead to all listeners associated attributes being unexpectedly modified. because all of the listeners shared the same pointer typed `listener_filters_timeout`.

 - **Fixed** an issue where `istioctl install` deadlocks if multiple ingress gateways are specified in the IstioOperator file